Fibromyalgia: What Is It? How severe is it?

 Acupuncture: About 1 in 5 Canadian sufferers will use acupuncture within 2 years of being diagnosed.
 Research has suggested that pain is reduced in many sufferers, and that stiffness is improved as well.
 The world-renowned Mayo Clinic recognizes acupuncture as an effective means of reducing many types of chronic pain and identifies fibromyalgia as a condition that acupuncture may help significantly manage.

 Massage Therapy: Many sufferers list a number of benefits from massage therapy.
 The top benefits listed include improved sleep, better muscle function, improved mental clarity, headache reduction/elimination, and the alleviation of depression and/or anxiety.
 Massage therapy is thought to be effective for fibromyalgia through improved blood circulation in the muscles, which both help send nutrients and expel waste products from areas where that might not otherwise be able to do so on their own.

 Other Natural Remedies: There is evidence that supplements such as vitamin D, magnesium, soy, and creatine may help alleviate symptoms.
 Research is ongoing.
 Yoga, meditation, and tai chi are also frequently listed as light activities that show anecdotal promise.

 Our Approach: Each Sufferer is Unique and Requires a Unique Management Strategy

-At Absolute Rehab Centre we take fibromyalgia very seriously, and have assisted hundreds of sufferers alleviate their symptoms to help them lead a greater quality life.
+At Absolute Rehab Centre we take fibromyalgia very seriously and have assisted hundreds of sufferers to alleviate their symptoms to help them lead a greater quality life.
 We know that each sufferer experiences their symptoms differently, and an approach that might work for one client, may not work for another.
 If you or a loved one suffers from fibromyalgia, we invite you to visit us to find out how our team can best address your unique symptoms.
 Contact Us Today

 For more information on our specific services: